worktheclock/replit.github.io/tutorials/34-creative-coding.md

 ```

-You should see a spiral made from drawing a slightly rotated and increasingly larger triangle for each of the 360 degrees specified in the main loop.
-This short little script produces a cool looking output:
+This code generates a spiral by drawing a slightly rotated and increasingly larger triangle for each of the 360 degrees specified in the main loop.
+This short little script produces a cool-looking output:

 ![turtle spiral](/images/tutorials/34-creative-coding/turtle-spiral.png)